X-on/surgeryconnect-patient-api-docs/source/includes/_notifications.md

 Content-Length: 0
 ```

+> Note the `pn-prid=c1a21fce-8660-4c69-a98d-820a50154f93` field in the `Contact` header - this Push Resource ID (PRID) value is the same as `userDeviceId`, and is used by the SIP proxy to associate SIP registration records with a push-capable device.

 This endpoint causes the following sequence of events:

   1. Details of the specified user device are fetched and checked to ensure it is configured to accept inbound calls.